Team

 Lauren Summer, MA

-Mental Health Counselor, LPC (OR)
+Mental Health Counselor, LPC, Clinical Director

 Lauren is an Arizona native living in Portland.
 She completed her Master's in Counseling at Lewis & Clark College with a focus on LGBTQIA studies.
 Lauren uses DBT, ACT, Gestalt and Existential modalities in her practice, and has worked with a wide variety of issues including anxiety, depression, obsessive compulsive disorder, autism spectrum disorder, ADD/ADHD, borderline personality disorder, chronic pain, and grief and loss.
+Phone: 503.893.9532

 Leah Sobieck